Timothy Field Allen

 As a scientist, Allen was best known for his work upon the Characeae.
 This difficult group of algae has attracted but few botanists, and for many years he was almost the only American student of these plants.
 His most important printed contribution to this subject was "The Characeae of America," issued in parts from 1888 to 1896.
 His "Contributions to Japanese Characeae," first printed in instalments in the Bulletin of the Torrey Botanical Club from 1894 to 1898, also appeared separately in pamphlet form.
 Both of these works were illustrated by beautiful plates by Evelyn Hunter Nordhoff.
+He edited the exsiccata series Characeae Americanae exsiccatae distributae a T. F. Allen M.D.
+(1880-1895) and Characeae Japonicae exsiccatae distributae a T. F. Allen M.D.
+(1895).
 By correspondence, by exchange, by purchase, and by paying the expenses of collectors in North America, South America, and Japan, Allen brought together one of the finest accumulations of specimens and books relating to the Characeae in existence; all these he presented to the New York Botanical Garden the year before his death, when failing health made it impossible for him to study them further.
 His botanical work was by no means confined entirely to the Characeae; several species of plants, named in his honor, bear witness to the breadth of his interest in botany, as the grass Danthonia Alleni, Austin; Erigonum Alleni, S. Watson; Kneiffia Alleni (Button), Small.

 Dr. Allen married, June 3, 1862, Julia Bissell, of Litchfield, Connecticut.
 They had six children, one of whom became a physician in New York City.